n6ufal/Letter-Demon/README.md

 ## Roadmap and Current Status

 ### Roadmap
-- **Mode Profiles** separate profiles for Casual and Intermediate that load the right dictionaries and trap endings automatically
+- **Mode Profiles** separate profiles for Casual and Pro that load the right dictionaries and trap endings automatically
 - **Auto-update** pull the latest trap endings for each mode straight from GitHub

 ### Status (April 30, 2026)
-Dictionaries have been removed from this repo to prevent abuse.
-The repo now contains only the main program and a few supporting files.
+Dictionaries and the full version of `trap_endings.txt` are not included.
+Repo is code-only.
+Bring your own data.

 ---